open-ephys/commutator-docs/source/user-guide/manual-control.rst

                             will not result in the commutator re-engaging an old target position.
                             Remote commands sent when a button is being pressed are ignored.

         :3.
-LED:    Pressing the LED turns toggles it (e.g for cases where it presents an unwanted visual stimulus).
+LED:    Pressing the LED turns toggles it on and off (e.g for cases where it presents an unwanted visual stimulus).

     ..  grid-item::